 The New Zealand Government is phasing out hard-to-recycle and single-use plastic items.

-From 1 July 2023, it will be illegal to sell and manufacture single-use plastic tableware (eg, plates and bowls), cutlery and produce bags used to pack fresh fruits and vegetables.
-The sale of single-use plastic straws will be banned, with exemptions for disabled people or those with health need, and an exemption for on-pack straws until 1 January 2026.
+From 1 July 2023, it is illegal to sell and manufacture single-use plastic tableware (e.g., plates and bowls), cutlery and produce bags used to pack fresh fruits and vegetables.
+The sale of single-use plastic straws will be banned, with exemptions for disabled people or those with health needs, and an exemption for on-pack straws until 1 January 2026.

 Non-home compostable plastic produce labels will also be phased out in two steps by mid-2025.
 It’s now time to plan to phase out any of the above listed single-use plastic items you currently have in stock!
 Ensure you understand your obligations, as penalties may apply for non-compliance.